Dongs of Sevotion

 Dongs of Sevotion is the eighth studio album by Smog.
-It was released on April 3, 2000 in Europe by Domino Recording Company and a day later in North America by Drag City.
+It was released on April 3, 2000, in Europe by Domino Recording Company and a day later in North America by Drag City.
 It peaked at number 28 on the UK Independent Albums Chart.

 Critical reception

-At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the album received an average score of 85, based on 10 reviews, indicating "universal acclaim".
+At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, Dongs of Sevotion received an average score of 85, based on 10 reviews, indicating "universal acclaim".

-NME named it the 27th best album of 2000.
-Pitchfork placed it at number 10 on its list of the top 20 albums of 2000.
+Pitchfork placed Dongs of Sevotion at number 10 on its list of the top 20 albums of 2000.
+NME named it the year's 27th-best album.